Estimated reading time: 4 minutes

 - The first thing to do is to check the pollen count every day so you can plan

-- If you know what pollen your dog is affected by the most, then try and avoid them if possible.
+- If you know what pollen your dog is affected by the most, try to avoid them if possible.
 For example, if it is tree pollen, then avoid wooded areas.

 - As with most summer walks, the best thing to do is walk early in the morning, late afternoon, and after sunset, as not only will it be cooler for your dog, but the pollen count is often lower.

-- When walking in a grass area, try and keep the dog under control and on a lead.
-Dogs love to roll in the grass, and if your dog has grass allergies, then can cause days of itchiness and misery from all the grass seeds and pollen now in the fur.
+- When walking in a grass area, keep the dog under control and on a lead.
+Dogs love to roll in the grass, and if your dog has grass allergies, it can cause days of itchiness and misery from all the grass seeds and pollen in the fur.

-- As in the winter, when getting rod of rock salt, it is a good idea to wipe paws after every walk and ybe just dipping them in water to help remove the pollen etc., picked up on their walk.
+- As in the winter, when getting rid of rock salt, it is a good idea to wipe paws after every walk and dip them in water to help remove the pollen etc., picked up on their walk.

-- It is important to brush your dogs’ coats every day as it can help remove the pollen that is their fur.
+- Brushing your dogs’ coats daily is important as it can help remove the pollen that is their fur.
 Talk to a groomer about the best way to trim coats.
 Keep up with the grooming.
-A good daily brushing might help to remove any pollen that is clinging to their fur.
+An excellent daily brushing might help remove any pollen clinging to their fur.

 - Keep bedding clean by frequent washing – maybe once a week.
 Daily vacuuming of your dogs’ bed can help remove dust mites and pollen, and washing once a week will help keep the pollen down.